-- The AR is not signed by both parent and provider (exceptions for abandoned care) - The family fee receipt is not signed by parent &/or provider - Times in/out are altered without explanation - Over-lapping in/out times on multiple provider ARs - Missing child's departure to, and return from school times (five or more in any month) - Provider records and accepts reimbursement for hours of care NOT provided. - The provider has exceeded the 10 non-operational days for the fiscal year (ie: holidays/cleaning) - If the parent or provider is found to have completed the AR in a fraudulent manner, the responsible party/ parties will be terminated from the program, without advance warning, and will not be allowed to participate in the future (except as mandated by regulations).
+- The AR is not signed on the bottom by both parent and provider - The family fee receipt is not signed by parent &/or provider - Times in/out are altered without explanation - Over-lapping in/out times on multiple provider ARs - Missing child's departure to, and return from school times (five or more in any month) - Provider records and accepts reimbursement for hours of care NOT provided.

+- The provider has exceeded the 10 non-operational days for the fiscal year (ie: holidays/cleaning) - AR submitted to us more than 90 days after the close of the month of service - If the parent or provider is found to have completed the AR in a fraudulent manner, the responsible party/ parties will be terminated from the program, without advance warning, and will not be allowed to participate in the future (except as mandated by regulations).
 In these cases we will not reimburse the provider.